Referential communication in heterogeneous communities of pre-trained visual deep networks: Experiments

+In a next set of analyses, we gain insight on the information encoded in the message by looking at how image perturbations affect communication (an analysis of direct perturbation of the communication channel itself is reported in Appendix \ref{appendix:perturbations}).
+The way in which performance degrades in response to different perturbations should be informative about the image features that the communication protocol is relying on, and whether they are aligned with features that are intuitively crucial for our own high-level characterization of images.
+These experiments can also be seen as a further way to perform out-of-domain testing, where a protocol that was trained on non-augmented data is evaluated on perturbed images at test time.

-To investigate further what image features are transmitted by the communication channel, we perform a set of perturbations affecting various aspects of the input images (some analysis of perturbations of the communication channel are done in Appendix \ref{appendix:c}).
-The effects of the perturbations on an example image are shown in Fig.~\ref{fig:augm-example}.
-We perturb images from the imagenet1k dataset that were seen by the agents during referential game training, where the receivers have perfect accuracy.
+The effects of the perturbations on an example image are shown on the right in Fig.~\ref{fig:augm}.
+We perturb images from the ImageNet1k dataset that were seen by the agents during referential game training, where the receivers have perfect accuracy.
 In each experiment, we apply the same transformation to all images, both those seen by the sender and those seen by the receiver.
 Note that we test senders and receivers that have been trained with non-corrupted images, and only face the perturbations at test time.

-Results for both the one-to-one and the population setups are reported in Fig.~\ref{fig:augm}.
-The two color ablations we tried (transforming the image to \textit{grayscale} and \textit{jittering colors}) don't have a very strong effect on accuracy. \textit{Resizing} the image is also having a relatively small impact on performance.
-These are all positive results, suggesting that the networks developed a protocol that is not relying on relatively shallow properties such as color and size.
-As the example in Fig.~\ref{fig:augm-example} shows, such properties don't normally affect the human ability to discriminate the object depicted in the image.
-Communication is only strongly affected by a relatively strong \textit{Gaussian blur}.
-Qualitatively, while the effect varies from image to image, we note that indeed blurring an image can easily make its contents difficult to decode for us as well, as in the Fig.~\ref{fig:augm-example} example.
+Results for both the one-to-one and the population setups are reported in Fig.~\ref{fig:augm} (left).
+All ablations affect accuracy.
+However, the color ablations (transforming the image to \textit{grayscale} and \textit{jittering colors}) and \textit{resizing} the image are having a much smaller impact on performance than adding \textit{Gaussian blur}.
+This is in line with our intuition about how much these changes should affect the ability to decode the contents of an image.
+As the examples on the right in Fig.~\ref{fig:augm} show, color and size ablations don't normally affect the human ability to discriminate the object depicted in the image, whereas blurring the image can easily make its contents difficult to decode for us as well.